 It is recommended to use 3D Touch Collider as it works both in perspective and orthogonal camera modes.

-You may replace this component for another one that uses the Input system you like.
+This means it is quite straight forward to replace those component for another one that uses the Input system you like.
 Simply call the Trigger Input function on the Rhythm Processor to process your input.

 Score Manager